mnl359/proyecto4/README.md

     There is a guarantee the application is going to be up 99.99% of the time.
 (High availability).
     In this project, **availability** is reflected in:
        - For application: There are two instances of NGINX server that store a Docker container which has the application and all its dependencies.
 There is a load balancer which sends users requests to both instances.
 Each processes the requests depending on the actual number of users.
 If there is a failover of one of the instances, then the other starts to take the load until the problem is solved and the one which failed gets up again.
-       - For database: //Yo hago esto
+       - For database: there is a cluster in GKE with three pods containing MongoDB.
+One is a Primary node, in which all writing requests are performed.
+The other one is a Secondary node, which is a replica of the Primary.
+There is also an Arbiter node, that ensures Secondary it's going to get up if Primary fails.
+        The database was created by using StatefulSets that, according to [Kubernetes Docs](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/), help to create pods from the same specification, "(...)but are not interchangeable: each has a persistent identifier that it maintains across any rescheduling".

   2. Performance:
      Refers to low Response Time, Throughput, etc.

      In this project, **performance** is reflected in:
-     NOTHING (idk)
+     While having various instances of the project in different machines, there is not only guarantee the app is going to be available, but also more requests can be processed.
+This means the app can handle more users and it's going to be answer faster to users petitions.

   3. Security:
       Under any unsafe environment or conditions application should work, and it should not break by sudden attacks from internal or external source.

       In this project, **security** is reflected in:
       - For application: The application uses https as the protocol and also the comunication between the front end and the data base is through Jason Web Token.
-      - For database:
+      - For database: writing to database is only possible by accessing with user and password.
+Besides, database is no exposed through internet.
+Instead, it can be accessed only from inside the cluster to communicate with the pods that need it.

 ## Architecture

-In the first proyect, the application was just a docker container with a local database.
+In the first project, the application was just a docker container with a local database.

 <p align="center">
   <img width="300" height="400" src="https://github.com/mnl359/proyecto4/blob/master/images/project1.png">